 Almond Oil

 Almond oil (also known as sweet almond oil) moisturizes the lips and helps to prevent chapping.
-It contains Vitamins A, E and K, as well as has anti-inflammatory properties.
+It contains Vitamins A, E and K, as well as has anti-inflammatory properties, which can help calm skin irritations.
 It easily absorbs into the skin without clogging pores, since it's lightweight and not greasy like other oils.

 Almond oil also has a natural SPF of about 5 and since it's anti-inflammatory, can soothe lips that have been sunburnt.